babsy95/scansource-test/README.md

 -----------------------------------------------------------------------

-Commands to install the project: composer install npm install
+// Commands to install the project:
+-composer install
+-npm install

-commands to run the project (should run both in two separate terminals): php artisan serve npm run dev
+// commands to run the project (should run both in two separate terminals):
+-php artisan serve
+-npm run dev

+DATABASE
+//commands to run migrations and seeder.
+(Dump file is also added)

+CREATE DATABASE `scansource-test`;

+-php artisan migrate
+-php artisan db:seed

 Can be accessed from the default port - http://127.0.0.1:8000

 -------------------------------------------------------------------------
-DATABASE

-CREATE DATABASE `scansource-test`;

-php artisan db:seed --class=sampleDataSeeder